toddnguyen47/saved-games/ROMS/FE8/ChangeList.md

     - Uses: 25 → 30
     - Price per use: 100 → 50 (Elfire's is 40... why?!?)
     - Critical: 10 → 15
+- Add a Fire Staff into the game
+  - Unbreakable
+  - Pow 2 / Hit 90 / Wt 4 / Crit 0 / Range 1-2
+  - **EXPLANATION:** Add an unbreakable staff that does a bit of damage so you can train your clerics / priests a bit quicker.
+The Fire Staff will be available as an equipped staff on Moulder in Chapter 2 - The Protected.
+  - Because of this, the Cleric and Priest animations had to be adjusted a little.
+In the following 5 modes, the code `C06` had to be added to begin the opponent's turn, otherwise the game will freeze. `C06` usually precedes `C0D`.
+Interestingly enough, the Troubadour class already had code `C06` in the 5 modes mentioned below.
+    - Mode 1: Melee Animation
+    - Mode 3: Melee Critical Animation
+    - Mode 5: Ranged Animation
+    - Mode 6: Ranged Critical Animation
+    - Mode 12: Attack Missed Animation

 ## Promotions